ajithvcoder/emlo4-session-12-ajithvcoder/README.md

 Wait for 10 minutes

-then do `curl http://localhost:8080/ping`, you should get healthy
+then do `curl http://localhost:8080/ping`, you should get  "un healthy" if u get like this restart the service you will get "healthy"

-then do `curl http://localhost:8080/predictions/sd3?text=dog`and Wait for 20 minutes, you will get a error that worker has failed after 20 minutes. (because of timeout setting in config.properties)
+then do `curl http://localhost:8080/predictions/sd3?text=dog`and Wait for 20 minutes it will be extacting model and initalizing the handler and you will get "Initialization completed in 217 seconds" in logs it may fail to initalize for first time but wait it will initalize the next time,  you will get a error that worker has failed after 20 minutes. (because of timeout setting in config.properties) or you would have already got "you would also have got pipeline loaded 100% ." now cacnel the request

 then do `curl http://localhost:8080/predictions/sd3?text=dog` again and Wait for 10 minutes, you might get inference now